• Skip to primary navigation

 Drop the cookie dough in heaping tablespoon-sized portions on a baking sheet.
 Let the cookies cool before storing in an airtight container at room temperature.
 They can also be frozen for later.

-Try my gluten free vegan brownies for another delicious vegan dessert.
+Try my gluten free vegan brownies and vegan peanut butter oatmeal cookies for other delicious vegan desserts.

 Vegan Oatmeal Cookies